SKBlankson/ICP-Individual-Projcet/README.md

         DataReader.readAirports("airports.csv");
         RouteFinder.performSearch("testcase.txt");
 ```
-The first 3 lines have the locations of the the csv files as arguments <br/>
+The first 3 lines have the locations of the the csv files as arguments. <br/>
-The final line performs the search and takes the location of the input file (source and destination) as the argument <br/>
+The final line performs the search and takes the location of the input file (source and destination) as the argument. <br/>
-You can also edit the "testcase.txt" file directly so that you do not have to make any changes to the function calls
+You can also edit the "testcase.txt" file directly so that you do not have to make any changes to the function calls.

 ### Notes
 1. Always check the console after a search.
 It will tell you if a solution was found and any other relevant messages.
 2. If the search takes more than a few seconds, there is probably no solution path.
 BFS always tries every possible path
-and thus might take long to run sometimes
+and thus might take long to run sometimes.